raganwald/presentations/command-pattern-2017.md

 ![](images/command/github.png)

+^ git is differential

+^ what we lose is semantics like "rename this variable"

+^ what we win is flexibility: any tool can perform edits

 ---

 # with invocations as first-class entities, we can build distributed algorithms and protocols; we can master time and change